Can I play Powerball by mail?

 Starting January 7, 2009, Powerball drawings are conducted at Universal Studios in Orlando, Florida.
 Previously, since the birth of the game, the drawings were held at ITC Studios in West Des Moines, Iowa.

-In order to be able to purchase lottery tickets, you must be 18 years or older.
+In order to purchase lottery tickets, you must be at least 18 years old.